 After you’ve created your Salesforce Zendesk integration, synchronization automatically starts depending on the triggers and sync rules you have set.

-The newly created or updated tickets will be synced with the Salesforce entities or vice versa, in accordance with the conditions you give.
+The newly created or updated tickets will be synced with the Salesforce entities or vice versa, according to the conditions you provide.
 You can even control the direction of the information flow and make it either uni or bi-directional.
 You can also sync the existing tickets or entities with the help of “Bulk Connect”.

-It would be helpful for the sales team to get updates on the status of tickets related to key customers, where a ticket raised in Zendesk automatically reflects in Salesforce.
-Then each time there is a status update on that particular ticket, it gets updated on Salesforce in real-time.
-This way the sales teams can build towards making better customer relationships.
+- The sales team gets status updates of tickets related to key customers, where a ticket raised in Zendesk automatically reflects in Salesforce.
+Each time there is a status update on that particular ticket, it gets updated on Salesforce in real time.

-Similarly, customer support agents using Zendesk can review Cases in Salesforce and gather information from them, like customer queries and feedback, to resolve tickets faster.
+- Customer support agents using Zendesk can review cases in Salesforce and gather information from them, such as customer queries and feedback, to resolve tickets faster.

 Conclusion

-For this, we chose Exalate as the tool that provides a Salesforce Zendesk integration in the most flexible way and supports key integration features like decentralized architecture and reliability.
+For this, we chose Exalate, which provides the most flexible Salesforce Zendesk integration and supports key features like decentralized architecture and reliability.

-We also went over the steps to setting up a Salesforce Zendesk integration and saw a few common use cases supported by such an integration afterward.
+We also went over the steps to setting up a Salesforce integration with Zendesk and saw a few common use cases supported by such an integration afterward.